Apache Derby: Source Code

 How to build Derby

-Instructions for building Derby are in a file named BUILDING.txt at the root of the source code tree.
+Instructions for building Derby are in a file named BUILDING.html at the root of the source code tree.

 How to test Derby